 Join us in creating economic prosperity for Black San Franciscans.

-The Black-Led Marketplace is an initiative by SFHDC’s Fillmore Small Business Empowerment Hub (“The Hub”).
+In The Black is a Black-led brick-and-mortar and online marketplace established by SFHDC’s Fillmore Small Business Empowerment Hub (“The Hub”).
 The Hub was founded to assist neighborhood entrepreneurs in obtaining technical assistance related to business plans, licenses and permits, marketing and communications, and renting affordable spaces so they can offer goods and services that are culturally relevant to their communities.

-Slated to open in the Fall of 2022, the marketplace will be offering affordable retail space in the Fillmore District to Black-owned businesses.
-You can be a part of this empowering project with the support of your donations.
-Your contributions will go towards the transformation of a former Money-Mart into a neighborhood destination.
-Renovations needed include interior demolition to maximize the retail footprint and create an open floor plan, significant required upgrades to mechanical, electrical, and plumbing, and ADA accessibility.
-Join us!
+Opened in December 2022, the marketplace offers amazing products to the public, and provides affordable retail space in the Fillmore District to nearly 20 Black-owned businesses.
+You can be a part of this empowering project by donating to our capital funds that transformed this former Money-Mart into a neighborhood destination.
+Renovations included interior demolition to maximize the retail footprint and create an open floor plan, significant required upgrades to mechanical, electrical, and plumbing, and ADA accessibility.
+Join us at the store, or by donating today!

 Don't miss out, sign up to be the first to know!